Mayor of Boston: of mayors

+Mayors serving non-consecutive terms

 Acting mayors

-Boston's city charter stipulates that the City Council President serves as acting mayor whenever the mayor is absent from the city, unable to serve, or the office is vacant.
+Boston's city charter stipulates that the City Council president serves as acting mayor whenever the mayor is absent from the city, unable to serve, or the office is vacant.
 An acting mayor cannot make permanent appointments, and can only perform urgent tasks "not admitting of delay" (which is somewhat open to interpretation).

 The following individuals served as acting mayor during a vacancy in the office.